JetBrains/Qodana/topics/qodana-slack-code-of-conduct.md

 ## Common Channels

-This is a list of some of the most popular channels, as well as a sample of the types of channels available.
+This is a list of some of the most popular channels as well as a sample of the types of channels available.

-* #getting-started.
+* `#getting-started`.
 For more beginner questions – helping set up Qodana in your project.
-Better ask here than in #general if you’re new to Qodana
+Better ask here than in `#general` if you’re new to Qodana
-* #intellij-linter.
+* `#intellij-linter`.
 Everything related to Qodana IntelliJ linter – feedback, issues, bugs, feature requests and so on
-* #clone-finder.
+* `#clone-finder`.
 Everything related to Qodana Clone Finder – feedback, issues, bugs, feature requests and so on
-* #feed.
+* `#feed`.
 Post links to interesting things about static analysis in general and related technologies
-* #random.
+* `#random`.
 For random things.

 ## Copyright